All About EV Charging

-We’ve put together a fun, 90-second video all about EV charging.
-Whether you’re at home or on the road, charging is easier than ever!
 We have resources to help you find the charging system for your home, and we’re expanding our public charging station network so you can charge at more locations throughout Southern California.

-Level 1 Charging
+Level 1: 120 V Charging

-Level 2 Charging
+Level 2: 240 V Charging

-DC Fast-Charging
+DC Fast-Charge

 Home Charging Installation